-Set Up the Classroom Number Line
+Set Up the Number Line

 Display the Starfall Number Line.
 Cover all of the numbers greater than zero with sticky notes.
-Each day you will reveal a new number to indicate how many days the children have been in school.
+Each day you will reveal a new number to indicate how many days your child has been in school.
 For humid states, we recommend using sticky notes with a strong adhesive to keep them in place.
 You will use this daily as part of the Number Line routine.
 (See page 6.)